Chinonyedoris/ChinonyedorisA_Data-Portfolio/README.md

      .
 THE HISTORY OF COVID-19 RESEARCH DOCUMENT.
      .
 RESEARCH & PROPOSAL PROJECT REPORT: LEVERAGIING DATA ANALYTICS TO OPTIMIZE SUSTAINABILITY IN INFRASTRUCTURE.

-# AWS Bootcamp Week 6 – Metabase Deployment with ECS & RDS
+# AWS Bootcamp Week 6 Project– Metabase Deployment with ECS & RDS

 This repository documents my Week 6 project for the CloudSec Network AWS Bootcamp, where I successfully deployed **Metabase** using **Amazon ECS (Fargate)** and connected it to a **PostgreSQL RDS** database.